Benefits Sharing in the National Parks

 Current research in U.S. national parks most likely to result in benefits sharing is related to the study of microorganisms.
-Microorganisms are highly adaptable and can live almost anywhere, including the bottom of the ocean in Dry Tortugas National Park, in glacial ice in Glacier Bay National Park and Preserve, and in thermal pools in Yellowstone National Park.
+Microorganisms are highly adaptable and can live almost anywhere, including in the ocean at Channel Islands National Park, in glacial ice in Glacier Bay National Park and Preserve, and in thermal pools in Yellowstone National Park and steam vents in Hawai’i Volcanoes National Park.
 Any scientist who wants to collect or study in national parks must get a Scientific Research and Collecting Permit, or other applicable permit.
 Parks issue Scientific Research and Collecting Permits for the conduct of research that will advance science and education while not impairing the parks.
 Federal regulations prohibit sale or commercial use of any natural product from national parks; hence harvesting of park resources directly for commercial purposes is prohibited.
-Under a Scientific Research and Collecting Permit, scientists are authorized to take only limited quantities of research samples out of a park, and they are not allowed to sell or otherwise commercialize those research samples.
-If a scientist makes a practical or useful invention or discovery during research, the research results may be commercialized after entering into an agreement with NPS wherein NPS agrees to share benefits or declines to share benefits, but the sample collected from the national park unit may not be sold or otherwise used for commercial purposes.
+Scientific Research and Collecting Permits authorize researchers to take only limited quantities of research samples out of a park and prohibit sale or other commercialization of those research samples.
 If a scientist proposes a commercial application for research results, the scientist must contact the park that issued the permit to negotiate benefits sharing.

 In 1966, Thomas Brock, a microbiologist at Indiana University, was studying microorganisms living in Yellowstone National Park's thermal pools.
-He named one of the organisms—a bacterium, that he discovered in a sample from a thermal pool—Thermus aquaticus.
+He named one of the organisms that he discovered—a bacterium from a thermal pool—Thermus aquaticus.
 This microorganism lives and thrives in water so hot that it would kill an ordinary plant or animal.
 Dr. Brock learned how to grow Thermus aquaticus in the laboratory and deposited a living sample at the American Type Culture Collection (a repository that maintains living cultures of microorganisms) for safekeeping and distribution to other researchers, upon request.

 In 1985, Cetus Corporation, a biotechnology company, was working on developing a new way to duplicate genetic material to facilitate genetic studies—individual molecules of DNA are too small to study effectively.
 The key to working with DNA was to replicate the DNA molecules in order to get enough to study.
 A scientist at Cetus, Dr. Kary Mullis, had previously invented a way to duplicate DNA for which he received a Nobel Prize.
 This new process was called the Polymerase Chain Reaction (PCR).
 But, PCR required high temperatures, which destroyed the polymerase enzymes in the method being used at the time, requiring laboratory technicians to tediously add fresh enzymes throughout the PCR process.